Top California Wine Tours

 Sonoma County Wine Cave Tours

-On a hot day in Alexander Valley, it’s a cool 60 degrees or so in the wine cave at Alexander Valley Vineyards.
-The Wetzel family runs a down-home tasting room where they showcase fan-favorite Sin Zin and Cyrus, but they did splurge on a big tunnel through the adjacent hillside.
-Guided tours are offered for free, two times a day—barrel taste included.
+On a hot day in Alexander Valley, it's a cool 60 degrees or so in the wine cave at Healdsburg's Alexander Valley Vineyards.
+Guided tours of this cave, essentially a great big tunnel running through the tasting-room-adjacent hillside, are offered for free, two times a day — barrel taste included.

 Sonoma County Vineyard Tours

-Benziger occupies such a beautiful location on Sonoma Mountain, it was a film location for the Keanu Reeves movie, A Walk in the Clouds.
-But there’s more than beauty on offer with the winery’s daily tram tours: committed to biodynamic farming on this estate property, the winery makes sure that the stops on the fun “tram” tour, pulled by tractors, are educational.
+Benziger occupies such a beautiful location on Sonoma Mountain, it was a film location for the Keanu Reeves film, A Walk in the Clouds.
+But beauty's not the only story here: the stops on Benziger's fun, tractor-pulled "tram" tour highlight the winery's commitment to biodynamic farming.
 Be on the lookout for charismatic, long-haired Scottish Highland cattle.

-Renowned for their Cabernet Sauvignon and Chardonnay, which are restaurant favorites nationwide, Jordan added an estate tour and tasting to give visitors a more intimate look at their home in Sonoma County.
-In the comfort of a luxury tour bus, tour-goers ride along dusty roads through rugged cattle country and vineyards, stopping by a tranquil pond for an educational tasting, and arriving at a high-style gazebo with 360-degree views of Alexander Valley for the main course.
+Renowned for their Cabernet Sauvignon and Chardonnay, Jordan's Estate Tour & Tasting introduces you to its sprawling 1,200-acre property from the comfort of a luxury tour bus.
+Ride along dusty roads through rugged cattle country and vineyards, stopping by a tranquil pond for an educational tasting, and arriving at an elegant gazebo with 360-degree views of Alexander Valley for the main course.

 Bus, Bike, and Alternative Tours in Sonoma County